practicaltech/TechFest/2021/gathering_4/README.md

   <br>
 <img width="500" height="300" src="https://user-images.githubusercontent.com/52707386/123834964-d5f53400-d8bc-11eb-8f20-76955d6f24fa.jpg">
   <br>
-  <li>From the same Elegoo file folder, go to 'code'>'Lesson 10 Ultraso...'>'SR04_Example', open the file and run the code.
-If prompted to make a file for the file, click yes.</li>
+  <li>From the same Elegoo file folder, go to <b>code > Lesson 10 Ultraso... > SR04_Example</b>, open the file and run the code.
+If prompted to make a folder for the file, click yes.</li>
   <li>Run the code and open the serial monitor.
 How is the data presented in the serial monitor?
 Can you track what part of the code is printing this data?</li>
 </ol>
 <br>